mulka/ploverwiki/Beginner's-Guide:-Get-Started-with-Plover.md

 This guide explains how to get started with Plover.
+Plover is free-of-charge software, and the learning resources listed below are also available free-of-charge.

 ## Overview